dom96/Aporia/readme.markdown

 For your convenience, here is the app bundle for Aporia v0.4.0: https://github.com/nim-lang/Aporia/releases/download/v0.4.0/Aporia_0.4.0_MacOSX.zip

-### Linux
+### Linux/BSD

-Some Linux distributions may package Aporia so make sure to search for it using your favourite package manager.
+Some Linux/BSD distributions may package Aporia so make sure to search for it using your favourite package manager.
 For example, AUR offers an [``aporia-git``](https://aur.archlinux.org/packages/aporia-git/) package.

 In most cases, you will need to compile and install Aporia manually.
 The